-Start by washing the tomatoes, if yours come from the garden like ours they might be a bit dirty because of cats walking around.
-Cut all irregularities from the tomato and cut everything including the carrots, celery and zucchini into small pieces.
-Put everything together in your large pan and put the stow on a low heat.
-Let this simmer for about 3 hours (worth the wait, promise!).
+Start by washing the tomatoes.
+If they come from a garden like ours, they need a good clean.
+Cut all irregularities from the tomato and cut everything, also the carrots, celery and zucchini, into small pieces.
+Put everything together in your large pan and put the stove on a low heat.
+Let the vegetable’s simmer for about 3 hours (worth the wait, promise!).
 We need the ingredients to be soft for them to become a good sauce.

-The second option is to put the boiled greens in a sieve, and crush it with your hands.
-You can use a a wooden ladle to remove the pulp that comes out, otherwise the sauce will not flow properly.
+2. Put the boiled greens in a sieve, and crush it with your hands.
+You can use a a wooden spoon to remove the pulp that comes out, this way you will get a smooth sauce.

-If your La Salsa is ready, you can turn the stove off.
+When your La Salsa is ready, you can turn the stove off.
 When your guests are coming for diner, just heat it up again.
-The Italian people like to prepare everything a day before so there is plenty of time to enjoy the cooking in a calm way.
+Italians like to prepare everything a day before so there is plenty of time to enjoy cooking and talking.